PrzemyslawSwierzewski/currency-api/README.md

 # currency-api made in laravel php framework all files are in Project directory
-To propperly send request you need you have admin role in users Tabale and include auth token in Header
+To propperly send request you need to have admin role in users Tabale and include auth token in Header

 # The CurrencyRateController controller is responsible for handling HTTP requests related to currency exchange rates.
 This controller has two methods: